 The best paleo blueberry muffins ever!
 They have a great texture, like angel food cake, and a delicious almond taste.
 Grain-free, gluten-free and dairy-free.
-With a video.
+Scroll down for a how-to recipe video.

 I wanted to hold off on posting these paleo blueberry muffins until it got a bit cooler but they’re just so good I can’t keep them to myself any longer.
 After making my paleo hazelnut muffins, I knew I had to make a blueberry version.